When you talk about robot vacuums, you won’t see Minsu on many “best of” lists.

 If you own Alexa, this robot is compatible with this device.
-A lot of homes already have Alexa so this robot will fit in seamlessly.
+A lot of homes already have Alexa so that this robot will fit in seamlessly.

 So what you have is an efficient robot that lacks thoroughness.
-Once it made its pass around the room, it just returned to home base.
+Once it made its pass around the room, it just returned to the home base.

-The wide body gave it difficulty cleaning areas around the chair.
-And it lacked edge cleaning which you’ll see later on in the cleaning test.
+The wide-body gave it difficulty cleaning areas around the chair.
+And it lacked edge cleaning, which you’ll see later on in the cleaning test.

 Here are some before shots.